DeepMathukiya/AnimalandHumanDetection/dataset/README.md

 # Why Open Images Dataset is Ideal for Retraining YOLO Models

-The **Open Images Dataset** is a powerful and comprehensive resource curated by Google, containing millions of labeled images spanning thousands of object categories.
-It is particularly well-suited for **retraining YOLO (You Only Look Once)** models — one of the fastest and most accurate object detection algorithms — due to its scale, diversity, and detailed annotations.
+The **Open Images Dataset** is a powerful and comprehensive resource curated by Google, containing millions of labeled images spanning thousands of object categories.Apart from this YOLO models are already pre-trained on the Open Images Dataset, using it for fine-tuning or custom classification ensures better compatibility, faster convergence, and more accurate predictions due to the alignment between training and inference data distributions

 ---